Last updated: July 16, 2022

 Be careful online and when opening emails

-A common way for hackers to gain access to your iPhone is through malicious links as well as scam emails.
+A common way for hackers to gain access to your iPhone is to use malicious links as well as fraudulent emails.

-You click on a link in an email and then, unbeknownst to you, that link installs software that gives the hacker access to your iPhone.
+You click on a link in an email and then, unbeknownst to you, that link installs software that allows the hacker to access your iPhone.

 A good rule of thumb is to only click on links, messages, or emails from trusted sources.